Home

 Supervised pedestrian crossings

-At supervised pedestrian crossings the duty to give way is regulated by traffic signals.
-You are only allowed to pass when the traffic signal is green.
-If you pass a supervised pedestrian crossing when making a turn and both you and the pedestrians have a green light at the same time it is you who must give way.
+At supervised pedestrian crossings, the duty to give way is controlled by traffic signals.
+You may only continue when the traffic light is green.
+If you are turning and both you and the pedestrians have a green signal, you must give way.

 At supervised pedestrian crossings the duty to give way is regulated by traffic signals